vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 crunch in cyclic personal chores due to increased appetite in the cold weather as well as spending a lot of time on the day job recently that caused chores to pile up.

+## 2025-12-09: skipped all exercises

+On Tuesday 2025-12-09, I skipped all exercises.
+This was due to a combination of a long catch-up meeting with a friend in the morning, plus my desire to not delay my first meal too much, so that I could go out in the afternoon for chores.